IngridAkeida/age-calculator-app-main/README.md

 ## Welcome! 👋

 Thanks for checking this front-end coding challenge.
-You can to see the app here -> [Frontend Mentor - Age calculator app]([https://www.frontendmentor.io](https://agecalculator-2023.netlify.app/), please enjoy 🎉!
+You can see the app working here -> [Frontend Mentor - Age calculator app](https://agecalculator-2023.netlify.app/), please enjoy 🎉!

 [Frontend Mentor](https://www.frontendmentor.io) challenges help you improve your coding skills by building realistic projects.